Jc-alt logo

 def lowestCommonAncestor(self, root: TreeNode, p: TreeNode, q: TreeNode) -> TreeNode:

-# p and q are smaller, LCA in left subtree
+# Both p and q are smaller — LCA in left subtree

-# p and q are larger, LCA in right subtree
+# Both p and q are larger — LCA in right subtree

-# p and q are in different subtrees, root is LCA
+# p and q are on different sides — node is the LCA

 else: